kirti136/VenturePark-Basspro/README.md

 Venture Park Shops is your trusted source for quality fishing, hunting, boating and outdoor sporting goods.
 Inspiring people to enjoy & protect the great adventure of their Life.

+# Tech Stack
+  1) Frontend: HTML, CSS, Javascript
+  2) Backend: Express, MongoDB

 # Login-Page

+For creating this page I have used MongoDB for data storage.
+If you are a new User then you have to register first through the registraition page.

 ![Login Page](https://user-images.githubusercontent.com/75576920/229418607-f41850bc-8843-415d-beb0-db0f276bc025.PNG)

 # SignUp-Page